-Lamictal (lamotrigine) is an anti-epileptic medication, also called an anticonvulsant.
+Lamictal is an anti-epileptic medication, also called an anticonvulsant.

-The immediate-release form of lamotrigine (regular tablet and the orally disintegrating tablet, Lamictal ODT) can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
+Immediate-release Lamictal can be used in children as young as 2 years old for seizure treatment as an add-on treatment to other seizure medication.
 However, this form should not be used as a single medication in a child or teenager who is younger than 16 years old.

 Do not stop taking Lamictal without first talking to your doctor, even if you feel fine.
-You may have increased seizures if you stop using Lamictal suddenly.
-Contact your doctor if your seizures get worse or you have them more often while taking Lamictal.
+You may have increased seizures if you stop using this medicine suddenly.
+Contact your doctor if your seizures get worse or you have them more often while taking this medicine.
 Taking this medication during early pregnancy can increase the risk of the baby being born with cleft lip or cleft palate.
 Tell your doctor if you are pregnant or if you become pregnant during treatment.

 You should not take Lamictal if you are allergic to lamotrigine.

 Lamictal may cause a severe or life-threatening skin rash, especially in children and in people who take a very high starting dose, or those who also take valproic acid (Depakene) or divalproex (Depakote).

 Tell your doctor if you have ever had: